 What the Igiea Terrazza Bar does is layer a contemporary drinks program onto that tradition, using the terrace as the meeting point between an international bar format and a specifically Sicilian sense of occasion.
 The island's citrus, its almonds, its wines, its herbs, all provide a local palette that distinguishes Sicilian bar programs from their counterparts in northern Italy.
 When that palette is applied with technical precision, the results read differently than they would in a bar disconnected from its agricultural context.

 Palermo's drinking culture has long lived alongside its food culture without claiming the same attention.
 The city's street food circuit, including the historic markets of Ballarò and Vucciria, and institutions like [Ancient Saint Francis Focaccia Shop] and [Bar Pasticceria Alba], defines the more democratic and daily face of the city's hospitality.
 [Casa Stagnitta] and [Enoteca Picone] occupy the more considered end of that same spectrum.
-The Igiea Terrazza Bar sits above all of them in category as well as elevation, which is not a criticism of the others but a description of a different purpose and peer set.
+The Igiea Terrazza Bar sits above all of them in category as well as elevation, which is not a criticism of the others but a description of a different purpose and comparable set.

 What the Ranking Signals